 All pupils will follow the full school curriculum.
 The school will provide differentiated texts and personalised resources that suit the pupils' ages and levels of learning.
-ICT will be used extensively across the curriculum to support and encourage language development and appeal to all pupils for instance through use of class computers, laptop and learning pad resources.
-Learning Village is used for identified EAL learners to increase understanding of vocabulary and English grammar.
+ICT will be used extensively across the curriculum to support and encourage language development and appeal to all pupils for instance through the use of class computers, laptops, and learning pad resources.

-Where appropriate, EAL pupils will be supported in the classroom to enable the pupil to complete tasks with increased understanding and when needed language will be modelled through play for instance in the Early Years settings.
-Staff place a large emphasis on prelearning for EAL pupils in order to help build their knowledge in readiness for topic lessons.
+Where appropriate, EAL pupils will be supported in the classroom to enable the pupil to complete tasks with increased understanding, and when needed language will be modelled through play for instance in the Early Years settings.
+Staff place a large emphasis on prelearning for EAL pupils in order to help build their knowledge in readiness for themed lessons.